+You can do almost anything on a rainy day in Tokyo as long as you have an umbrella.
 Put away that teruterubouzu (a Japanese rain-repelling charm) and embrace the drizzle!
-You can do almost anything on a rainy day in Tokyo as long as you have an umbrella.
-Here are 11 recommendations for what to do and where to go when it’s wet outside in Tokyo.
+Here are our recommendations for what to do and where to go when it’s wet outside in Tokyo.

 Ah, bowling—the great American classic in leisurely fun.
 Or something like that.
-Check out our article on 8 bowling alleys around Tokyo where you can roll up your sleeves, slap on some
+Check out our guide to bowling alleys around Tokyo where you can roll up your sleeves, slap on some

 pre-funked pre-used shoes and knock ’em dead.

-You don’t come to the biggest city in the world without expecting to find a bit of culture, right?
+You don’t come to Tokyo without expecting to find a bit of culture, right?
 So when the rain is a-fallin’, optimize your day by checking out some of the coolest museums and art galleries on the planet.
-Lucky for you we’ve compiled a must-see museum mega guide.
+Lucky for you, we’ve compiled a must-see museum mega guide.

 Think of a library.
 Now think of a library that’s a million times cooler and you’ll get Mori no Tosho Shitsu.
-It’s a book and beer library in Shibuya where you pay 500 yen to enter and enjoy the written word and the brewed beverage.
-A 500-yen charge doesn’t seem very cheapo, but I don’t know many other libraries with beds for seats that you can lounge around and read on (or if there aren’t many other patrons, you can fully lie down).
+It’s a book and beer library in Shibuya where you pay ¥500 to enter and enjoy the written word and the brewed beverage.
+I don’t know of many other libraries with beds for seats that you can lounge around and read on.
 There are more than 5,000 titles to peruse on the shelves or you can BYO book.
 If you’re wanting to booze up while you geek out, they have a decent list of beer and other cocktails to choose from.
 And if you go with friends, you don’t have to give them the silent treatment—this library permits chatting.

 Someone once said that the best way to pass time on a rainy day is to go out for sushi.
 That was me, but you’re looking at some sage advice right there.
 In keeping with the cheapo golden rule of a posh lunch and cheap dinner, we recommend chowing down at one of these classy sushi spots around noon, then checking off a few of the other ideas on this list.
 Not a fan of fish?
 Go for a (low-cost) meal at a Michelin-star joint instead.

 The age-old antidote to bad weather, go watch a movie at one of the cinemas dotted around Tokyo.
 3D and Imax are always fun options, and you can experience both easily.
 Japanese people take film-going pretty seriously, and the facilities are state-of-the-art (even if some of the titles are a little slow to arrive).
-One word of caution—movies are expensive (around 1,800 yen a ticket), so check how to get discounted tickets here before picking a theater.
+One word of caution—movies are expensive (around ¥1,800 a ticket), so read up on how to get discounted tickets before picking a theater.

-For other rainy day in Tokyo ideas, check out these top Tokyo indoor activities.
+For other rainy day in Tokyo ideas, check out our pick of top Tokyo indoor activities.